propsandtransforms/splunk/Splunk-SysAdmin.md

 whitelist=<regular expression>
 ```

-- Source (after monitor:// in stanza header) is an absolute path to a file or
+*Source* (after monitor:// in stanza header) is an absolute path to a file or directory
-  directory
 - Can contain a wildcard

-- All attributes (sourcetype, host, index, etc.) are optional
+All attributes (sourcetype, host, index, etc.) are **optional**

-- Defaults apply if omitted
+Defaults apply if omitted
 - Default host is defined in etc/system/local/inputs.conf
 - Default source is the fully-qualified file name
 - Default sourcetype is automatic

 #### File Pathname Wildcards

-Monitor stanzas in inputs.conf support two wildcards to help you specify the
-files/directories you want to index
+- Monitor stanzas in inputs.conf support two wildcards to help you specify the files/directories you want to index

-"..."
-The ellipsis wildcard recurses through directories and subdirectories to
+- "..."
+The ellipsis wildcard recurses through directories and subdirectories to match.
-match.

-"\*" The asterisk wildcard matches anything in that specific directory path
-segment but does not go beyond that segment in the path.
-Normally it should be
-used at the end of a path.
+- "\*" The asterisk wildcard matches anything in that specific directory path segment but does not go beyond that segment in the path.
+Normally it should be used at the end of a path.

 #### Additional Options

-- Whitelist and Blacklist
+Whitelist and Blacklist
 - Regular expressions to filter files or directories from the input
-  - In case of a conflict between a whitelist and a blacklist, the blacklist
+- In case of a conflict between a whitelist and a blacklist, the blacklist prevails
-    prevails

-- Follow tail (followTail)
+Follow tail (followTail)
 - Splunk ignores existing content in the file, but indexes new data as it arrives
 - DO NOT leave followTail enabled indefinitely

-- Consider using ignoreOlderThan, if applicable
+Consider using ignoreOlderThan, if applicable
 - A file whose modtime falls outside this time window will not be indexed
-    - After a file is ignored, it will never be considered as an input again,
-      even if it is updated
+  - After a file is ignored, it will never be considered as an input again, even if it is updated
-  - ignoreOlderThan = 60d
+  - *ignoreOlderThan* = 60d

 #### Overriding the Host Field

-- You can override the default host value
+You can override the default host value
 - Explicitly set the host value
 - Set the host based on a directory name
 - Set the host based on a regular expression

 Setting the Host:

-host_segment = <integer>

-host_regex = <regular expression>
+> host\_segment = \<integer\>
+> host\_regex = \<regular expression\>

-host_regex to \w+(vmail.+)\.log$ selects the second part of the log file name
-as its host name
+Set host\_regex to *\w+(vmail.+)\.log$* selects the second part of the log file name as its host name

 #### Creating a Remote Data Input

-After deployment clients are working, you can create deployment apps for
-configuring inputs on the clients
+- After deployment clients are working, you can create deployment apps for configuring inputs on the clients

-Uses deployment server to distribute the inputs.conf
+- Uses deployment server to distribute the inputs.conf

 #### Editing Inputs

-- Editing inputs.conf only applies changes to new data, it does not change the
+- Editing inputs.conf only applies changes to new data, it does not change the data
-  data

 - Splunk monitor (file or directory) inputs are tracked by the fishbucket
   - Ensures that data is not missed or duplicated